fosterv2/book-app-backend/README.md

 Running this project requires the use of the [frontend repository](https://github.com/fosterv2/book-app).

+The Love-Books-App is deployed through Heroku [here](https://love-books-app.herokuapp.com/).

 ## Getting Started

 To use this app you should fork and clone this repository and the the backend repository

 ## Prerequisites

-To run this project you have to have rails installed on your computer
+To run this project you have to have rails and node installed on your computer

 ## Installing